 I believe that the best education systems, worldwide, give autonomy to schools, rooted in their local communities, to run their own affairs.
 Centrally driven interventions should be kept to a minimum, and then only in inverse proportion to success.
 Interventions driven by short-term political agendas can, too often, be immensely damaging to learners’ interests, imposing additional costs and bureaucracy on Heads, governors and teachers, while failing to add value or to measurably improve outcomes.
 Sound evidence should inform both policy and practice and the system should be accountable and transparent, driven by learners interests.

-The Government’s role should be limited to maintaining an enabling environment, to allow autonomous schools to thrive, to ensure proper regulation and accountability for both standards and the use of public funds, while safeguarding the interests of the most disadvantaged, including, particularly, those most at risk of exclusion.
+The Government’s role should be limited to maintaining a sound enabling environment, to allow autonomous schools to thrive, to incentivise excellence, to ensure proper regulation and accountability, for both standards and the use of public funds, while safeguarding the interests of the most disadvantaged, including, particularly, those most at risk of exclusion.

 The views and opinions expressed on this site do not necessarily reflect those of my clients.